Welsh Gold and Queen Victoria's Myrtle: Will Meghan Markle Honor Royal Wedding Traditions?

 The Herb of Love

-Every royal bride since 1858 has carried a sprig of myrtle — the “herb of love” — in their wedding bouquet.
+Every royal bride since 1858 has carried a sprig of myrtle — the “herb of love” — in her wedding bouquet.
 The tradition started when Queen Victoria was gifted a posy of myrtle flowers by Prince Albert’s grandmother in 1845.
-She loved the delicate white flowers so much, she planted a sprig in her garden at Osborne House, in the Isle of Wight.
+She loved the delicate white flowers so much, she planted a sprig in her garden at Osborne House, on the Isle of Wight.
 A German tradition to signify the innocence of the bride, Victoria’s eldest daughter, Princess Victoria was the first British royal bride to carry myrtle in her wedding bouquet in 1858.
 Surprisingly, the same myrtle bush is still flourishing, 173 years later.
 “We take very good care of it,” a spokesperson for Osborne House tells PEOPLE.

 The Rare Welsh Gold